dmz44/Robotics_Assignment_1/README.md

 The SLAM in ROS2 uses Cartographer ROS, which provides configuration options via a Lua file.

-Below options are defined in turtlebot3_cartographer/config/turtlebot3_lds_2d.lua file.
-(Note: Exact file name and file location might differ).
-For more details about each options, please refer to the Cartographer ROS official documentation.
+The options are defined in turtlebot3_cartographer/config/turtlebot3_lds_2d.lua file.
+(Note: Exact file name and file location might differ.)
+For more details about each option, please refer to the Cartographer ROS official documentation.

 * `MAP_BUILDER.use_trajectory_builder_2d`
     * This option sets the type of SLAM.